graevy/graevy.github.io/content/posts/roms.md

 [^11]: ROM stands for read-only memory.
 Device firmware used to be unwriteable after being manufactured.
 Now, rom just refers to the firmware.
 In the context of phones, anyway.
 You can think of a rom like detailing on the android OS; a kind of aftermarket set of modifications

 [^12]: Just kidding.
 Google makes it easy to hack on pixels, and also, the pixel rom is very close to stock android, making it easier to produce.
 Pixels from I believe the 3 onward have additional security features from the Titan M chip: secure boot, a secure partition, hardware-based encryption, etc.

+[^13]: Keeping root means giving apps access to root.
+However, we don't want every app to have root access, so we control who gets what.
+However, android will still attempt to notify apps if the user has root access.
+Banking apps are notorious for refusing to work if android snitches on you.
+So we have to play this constant game of trying to hide the fact that we have root from android, which seems impossible, but then you remember, we have complete root access.
+Anyway, we've been winning this game for the past few years, but it was pretty dire like 5 years ago.